mediatum/mediatum/README.md

 ## Quick Test Installation In Three Steps

 This should work on all Linux distributions and MacOS.
-You need the [Nix package manager](https://nixos.org/nix) to run this.
+You need the [Nix package manager](https://nixos.org/nix) (version > 1.8) to run this.
-On non-NixOS machines, about 1GB disk space is required.
+On non-NixOS machines, about 1,5GB disk space is required.
+On NixOS, about 1GB is required.

-1. Clone the repository: `git clone https://mediatumdev.ub.tum.de/mediatum -b postgres`
+1. Clone the repository: `git clone https://mediatumdev.ub.tum.de/mediatum.git -b postgres`
 2. Go to the mediatum directory: `cd mediatum`
 3. Run mediaTUM: `./start.py --force-test-db`

+The last line in the output should say _Athana HTTP Server started at http://0.0.0.0:8081_.
+You can visit `http://localhost:8081` now.
+Default login is *admin* with password *insecure*.

 The last step downloads all missing dependencies, it may take some minutes on the first run.
+Dependencies are installed to `/nix/store`.

+By default, database, upload and log files are written to $HOME/mediatum_data.
+To configure mediaTUM, copy `mediatum.cfg.template` to `mediatum.cfg` and edit.